Gaggia Anima vs Breville Barista Express

 Gaggia Anima

-• Clear and attractive LCD display for user-friendly operation.
+• Attractive LCD display and simple operation.

 Conclusion